cockroachdb/docs/src/current/v23.1/performance-recipes.md

     FROM crdb_internal.node_statement_statistics
     WHERE full_scan = true;
     ~~~
-* Viewing the statement plan on the [Statement details page](ui-statements-page.html#statement-fingerprint-page) in the DB Console indicates that the plan contains full table scans.
+* Viewing the statement plan on the [**Statement Fingerprint** page](ui-statements-page.html#statement-fingerprint-page) in the DB Console indicates that the plan contains full table scans.
 * The statement plans returned by the [`EXPLAIN`](sql-tuning-with-explain.html) and [`EXPLAIN ANALYZE` commands](explain-analyze.html) indicate that there are full table scans.
 * The [Full Table/Index Scans graph](ui-sql-dashboard.html#full-table-index-scans) in the DB Console is showing spikes over time.